 For the reasons that follow, the administrative law judge concludes claimant was discharged from employment for no disqualifying reason.
+Benefits are allowed, provided claimant was otherwise eligible.

-Iowa Code § 96.5-2-a provides:
+Iowa Code § 96.5(2)a provides:

 An individual shall be disqualified for benefits: